-Plans for Sony's first Blu-ray Disc players, key new BRAVIA LCD TVs and the company's first hard disk drive-based digital camcorder were all part of its International CES introductions.
+LAS VEGAS — Sony announced plans for its first Blu-ray Disc players, key new Bravia LCD TVs and the company’s first hard-disk-drive-based digital camcorder, here at International CES on Wednesday.

 Sony said the format will deliver video content in up to 1,080p high-definition resolution, but offered few other details on product specifications or pricing.

 Sony said its first BD home player — model BDP-S1 — will be available in early summer and will feature 1,080p output capability and DVD up-scaling to 1,080p.

 Also this summer, Sony will introduce RC series VAIO desktop computers with BD recording technology for home-based HD movie productions.
 Sony will include its VEGAS software to enable users to edit HD footage and archive the finished production on BD-R and BD-RE Blu-ray Discs or on traditional DVD-R/RW, DVD+R/+RW discs, capitalizing on flexibility in storage, playback and recording.